-Remove as much moisture as you can from the zucchini.
-Add zucchini to large bowl and mix in remainder of the taco shell ingredients (egg, parmesan cheese, bread crumbs, black pepper, salt, garlic powder, and cumin).
+- Remove as much moisture as you can from the zucchini.
+Add zucchini to large bowl and mix in remainder of the tortilla shell ingredients (egg, parmesan cheese, breading choice black pepper, salt, garlic powder, and cumin).

 - After zucchini soft taco shells are cool, gently peel them off the parchment paper.
 Serve with your favorite taco fillings.